 What does that it mean?

-As a website owner you are required to collect your visitors' valid consent to cookies.
-This is carried out by a Cookie Consent Solution.
+As a website owner, you are required to collect your visitors’ valid consent to cookies.
+A Cookie Consent Solution carries this out.

 A cookie wall is a barrier that prevents visitors from entering the site if they do not accept cookies.